Pentusha/edgeql-qb/docs/queries.md

 Similar to how it works in SQLAlchemy's `unsafe_text` wrapper make this expression hardcoded into final query as is, without dynamic contexts.

-Please note that `offset` by design producing not optional execution plan, and you have to avoid to use this keyword and method as far as you can.
+Please note that `offset` by design producing a non-optional execution plan, and you have to avoid to use this keyword and method as far as you can.

 ### Counting